Labyrinths & Liontaurs

 Adventurer Tier (character level 8): Select one of these three powers*:

-Hero Tier (character level 13): Select one of these two powers*:
+Hero Tier (character level 13): Select one of these three powers*:

 Legend Tier (character level 18): Select one of these two powers*: